Empowering Multi-Robot Cooperation via Sequential World Models

 All modules in SeqWM are implemented using MLPs, ensuring architectural simplicity and consistency.
-For communication function, we adopt concatenation operator $\oplus$ to facilitate modular training.\footnote{~We implement the concatenation using a mask-based scheme to ensure consistent dimensionality, with details provided in Appendix~\ref{subsec:app-planner-process}.} As shown in Section~\ref{subsec:exp-ablation}, this concise design achieves more stable training performance compared to alternatives such as cross-attention and recurrent neural networks (RNNs).
+For communication function, we adopt concatenation operator $\oplus$ to facilitate modular training.
+As shown in Section~\ref{subsec:exp-ablation}, this concise design achieves more stable training performance compared to alternatives such as cross-attention and recurrent neural networks (RNNs).

 \textbf{Learning Objective.} Let $\theta_E$, $\theta_D$, $\theta_R$, $\theta_Q$, and $\psi$ denote the parameters of the encoder, dynamics predictor, reward predictor, critic, and actor, respectively.
-Following the self-supervised training framework~\citep{Hafner2025dreamer, hansen2024tdmpc2}, the loss functions can be defined as:
+Following the self-supervised training framework~\citep{hansen2024tdmpc2}, the loss functions can be defined as: